JackScottAU/Amethyst/Docs/devices-and-drivers.md

      |   |   +- PCI Bridge (0:1:2) // i think this is the USB controller.
      |   |   +- ISA Controller (0:1:3)

+## Resources

+Every item in the tree can have resources attached to it.
+Resources are of type I/O, memory, or IRQ.

 ## Bus Devices & Drivers

 ### Platform Devices